T3TR15/t3tr15.github.io/README.md

 * P - Maximum VFX.
 A combination of basic particles and text, which displays your combo and follows the basic particles.

 # Rotation
 This variant of Tetris allows you to rotate your tetriminos at custom angles.
-(Highly not recommended, but a feature because why not?)
+(Highly not recommended, but a feature anyways.)
 * Q - Subtracts 45 degrees from the angle that the tetrimino is being rotated (default is 90 degrees, minimum is 45 degrees).
 * E - Adds 45 degrees to the angle that the tetrimino is being rotated (maximum is 180 degrees).